 11. Greater Flamingo

-The greater flamingo is the most widespread and largest species of the flamingo family.
+The greater flamingo is the most widespread and significant species of the family.
 Found across the Old World, they can be seen in a variety of climates and habitats.

-They tend to congregate in flocks of thousands of individuals and feed on a variety of items such as shrimp, fish, mollusks, and algae.
+They congregate in thousands of individual flocks and feed on shrimp, fish, mollusks, and algae.
 The greater flamingo stands out from other species of flamingos due to its size and color.

 It stands between 3.9 and 4.7 feet tall and has a wingspan of around 5.9 feet.

 Its feathers are generally white, but it has a distinctive bright pink or orange hue on the head, neck, and chest.
-The greater flamingo is an iconic species, and its presence is a sign of a healthy wetland ecosystem.
+The greater flamingo is an iconic species, and its presence signifies a healthy wetland ecosystem.

 They often act as keystone species, playing a crucial role in the food web by consuming large amounts of small invertebrates and providing food for larger predators.
-In addition, their droppings help fertilize the wetlands, increasing the productivity of the area.
+In addition, their droppings help fertilize the wetlands, increasing the area’s productivity.

 Kingdom | Animalia |